ChuanMeng/reranker-as-judge/README.md

 done
 done
 ```
-The result files will be saved in `./result/rq1_2/system_ranking/`.
+The above commands will produce one result file (ending with .json) for each judge on each dataset under `./result/rq1_2/system_ranking/`.
-Each result file (ending with `.json`) contains the correlation values across different thresholds.
+Each result file contains correlation values across different thresholds.

 ### 3.2.5 Relevance judgment aggrement evaluation at different thresholds